artefactual-labs/decision-spoa/docs/ansible-haproxy-decision.md

 8. **Backend-specific Decision call**.
 Before the request reaches Varnish or the origin, HAProxy labels it with the backend name (`varnish` or `app_backend`) and calls Decision again.
 This allows backend-specific rules and keeps metrics accurate.
 9. **Cookie Guard challenge (if required)**.
 If `use_challenge=true`, the backend invokes Cookie Guard:
    - Validation: if an `hb_v2` cookie is present, Cookie Guard verifies it.
-   - Issuing: if the cookie is missing/invalid, Cookie Guard issues a new token and HAProxy serves a challenge page (`js_challenge_v2.html.lf`).
+   - Issuing: if the cookie is missing/invalid, HAProxy redirects to the ALTCHA controller at `/altcha` and proxies both the controller and assets to Cookie Guard’s HTTP listener (`cookie_guard_http_backend`).
 10. **Headers rewritten**.
 HAProxy writes the correct `Host`, `X-Real-IP`, and `X-Forwarded-Proto` headers so the backend sees consistent information.
 11. **Origin/varnish response**.
 The backend generates a response which travels back through HAProxy to the client.